nanoporetech/pipeline-pychopper/README.md

 - `heu_mode` - use heuristic mode if true.
 - `heu_stringency` - stringency in heuristic mode.
 - `threads` - number of threads to use for the analyses.

-Check out the [pychopper](https://github.com/nanoporetech/pychopper) repository for more information on these parameters.

 ## Output